Keep Up With McLean!

 Read one patient’s reflections 20 years after seeking OCD treatment.

-Diane Davey, RN, MBA, and Jason A. Elias, PhD, discuss 20 years of OCD care, research, and advances.
+Staff discuss more than 20 years of OCD care, research, and advances.

-Read about one patient’s journey to reclaim her freedom.
+Read about one young patient’s journey to reclaim her freedom.

-Upon admission, each patient receives a diagnostic assessment and completes an array of objective measures administered by our OCDI Office of Clinical Assessment and Research.
-We use these assessments to establish a treatment plan that incorporates the best therapies and strategies for addressing the patient’s symptoms, meeting challenges, and setting goals.
+Upon admission, each patient receives a diagnostic assessment and completes an array of objective measures.
+These assessments are administered by our OCDI Office of Clinical Assessment and Research.
+We use the information to establish a treatment plan that incorporates the best therapies and strategies for addressing the patient’s symptoms, meeting challenges, and setting goals.

 Residents and partial hospital (day program) patients follow the same structured schedule, a combination of group, family, and individual therapy targeted at reducing the severity of the patient’s symptoms and providing the individual with tools to prevent relapse.
-Designed to engage patients in their treatment, each day is carefully planned with ample time for self-focus and group work and to maintain the important balance between work and leisure.
+The schedule is designed to engage patients in their treatment.
+Each day is carefully planned with ample time for self-focus and group work and to maintain the important balance between work and leisure.

 The OCDI leads the way in the advancement of clinical care, education, and research to help patients, families, and health care providers understand and more effectively treat OCD.

 The priority of family therapy is to provide education about OCD that best supports the patient’s home life.
-This can mean working to eliminate accommodating behaviors, which are very common in the families of people with OCD, and learning more adaptive and helpful responses to a patient’s symptoms in the home environment.
+This can mean working to stop accommodating behaviors, which are very common in the families of people with OCD.
+Families also learn more helpful responses to a patient’s symptoms in the home environment.
 This close alliance and education of the family system significantly helps the patient transition back home successfully once treatment is over, and also helps to reduce the likelihood of relapse.

 The partial hospital program operates daily, Monday through Friday.